miloszmisiek/ci-p5-cutback/README.md

 - The profile page provides users with the registered user's avatar, username products counter, average score and all ratings received.

-- Average score is calculated by average of all ratings given for all owner's products.
+- Average score is calculated by the average of all ratings given for all owner's products.

 - The profile's owner can add products from his profile page by clicking the green plus button.